 Well, I think it’s kind of classic.
 Many 90s films became legend.
 I found that a lot of things back then were charming in its own way which is hardly found in this era.
 Nowadays, though people try to bring back the classical stuff they like from 90s to be shown again, it’s nothing compared to the real experience I’ve been through when I was growing up in 90s.

 What is your filmmaking process?

-When I first start my career path as a filmmaker, the very first teacher of mine was M.L.
+When I first started my career path as a filmmaker, the very first teacher of mine was M.L.
 Panthewanop Thewakul.
 I’ve learned a lot from him, like what he thinks, how he works, I might say that I’ve been influenced by him a lot, but our styles are still different and I also have my own way of thought.
-I’m quite a serious person when it comes to work, I really value thoughts and details in every project I do.
+I’m quite a serious person when it comes to work; I really value thoughts and details in every project I do.
 I believe that every film has its own charm and the audiences will see everything once it’s on screen, therefore, I will pay very close attention to the details regarding vision, setting and performance etc. to make it the best one.

 Do you get involved in other aspects like editing, cinematography, sound?

 Yes, I’m involved in other aspects of the production as well.
 Since my name will remain in the film and series as a Director forever, I have to make sure that every production process has been done perfectly.

 Are you a strict director when it comes to actors?

 Well, I would say that I’m more like a thoughtful thinker, but I’m actually not strict.
 Sometimes, strictness causes the performers (to feel) pressure, and pressure doesn’t make them perform well (except for some cases).